pdmice/flexpath-final-project/README.md

 Starter code for this project is included in this repository, in three folders:

-- `database` - An SQL file to create the initial database and authentication tables (users/roles).
+- `database` - A SQL file to create the initial database and authentication tables (users/roles).
 - `backend` - A Spring Boot application with a RESTful API.
 Authentication and user/role management is included in the starter code.
 - `frontend` - A basic React application.

 You will need to build upon this starter code to create your final project.